Nikolailb/wordle-clone-copilot/README.md

+# Github CoPilot Wordle Experiment
+This project was a test to see what I could get copilot to complete.
+Therefore I tasked it with recreating wordle in Python.
+Everything you see from this point onward is writting by copilot...

 # Wordle Clone

 This project is a simple clone of the popular word-guessing game, Wordle.
 It features a graphical user interface built with Python and the Tkinter library.